MoschellaV/KuiperSpace/README.md

 - **Player-controller:** Movement mechanics takes into account drift and zero air resistance.
 - **Unique ships & abilities:** Three custom made unique ships each having their own ability to destroy or protect you from enemy asteroids.
 - **Public Leaderboard:** A public leaderboard that allows players to publish their score and compete with other players.
-- **Enemy algorithm:** Enemy algorithm follow players, with each enemy having different sizes and speeds.
+- **Enemy algorithm:** Enemies use an algorithm to follow players, with each enemy having different speeds and being different sizes.
-- **Scoring system:** Points are earned from destroying enemy asteroids, with each enemy worth different points.
+- **Scoring system:** Points are earned from destroying enemy asteroids, with each enemy being worth a different amount of points.
 - **Nice visuals:** Appealing 2D graphics and engaging special effects.

 <br/>

 ### 💻 Tech Used
-Here's the tech the game uses:
+Here's the tech I used to make the game:

 - [**Unity**](https://unity.com/) game engine used for development, providing a powerful and flexible framework for creating 2D games.
 - [**C#**](https://dotnet.microsoft.com/en-us/languages/csharp) programming language used for scripting game logic and behaviors.